RBGE-Herbarium/RBGE-Herbarium.github.io/docs/data-entry/taxon-form.md

 # Taxon Form

 Creating a record in the Taxon Form essentially creates the name as a nomenclatural element and does not include any taxonomic status for the name.
-Creating relationships between names with synonymy where you are building a taxonomic structure is done in the Taxon Tree (see Taxon Tree section further down for more information about how this works).
+Creating relationships between names with synonymy where you are building a taxonomic structure is done in the Taxon Tree.

 ## To create a new Taxon record from the Collection Object form.